-Angel Food Cake is known one of the finickiest and hence hard to make cake.
-It reacts to humidity, doesn't do too well at high altitudes, heck it even doesn't like noise when baking claimed by some.
-But sweet irresistible lightness makes it one of the all time favorites.
+Angel Food Cake is known as one of the finickiest and hence a hard-to-make cake.
+It reacts to humidity and doesn't do too well at high altitudes, heck it even doesn't like noise when baking claimed by some.
+But sweet irresistible lightness makes it one of the all-time favorites.

 Tools and Gadgets

 - Electric Mixer

 - Aluminum Angel Food Pan, tube pan, or two 9" aluminum pans (non-stick pans will NOT work)